 Professionalism.
 Rookie or Veteran you want to be looked at as professional in your conduct.
 Poor communication, showing up late (15 mins early is on time, on time is late), putting the blame on others, making excuses in general, gossiping... these are all things you do not want to be associated with.
-If you have 5 shoots coming up over the next 10 days, you want to make sure you know what is going on with each of them, if there are any changes on your end that will cause you to miss one or more that the photographer(s) know(s) ASAP.
+If you have 5 shoots coming up over the next 10 days, you want to make sure you know what is going on with each of them, if there are any changes on your end that will cause you to miss one or more then let the photographer(s) know(s) ASAP.

 You’re to always show up shoot ready.
 If you’re to have your makeup and hair already done, then it should be.
 If you have an MUA provided, then clean face.
 Hair should either already be styled or clean and ready for the stylist.
 Nails should always look good and properly colored for the shoot.
 Do NOT show up to a shoot with your nails looking like shit.

 There will be exceptions with some photographers and an example will be this: I have a standing rule that in some cases when exposed shots are not planned and they happen by accident or the model decides to try them, then I give her time to decide if they are to be used or not.
 Since they were not part of the original plan, I’m not giving them consideration without her approval.
 Once the content of a shoot is agreed upon as well as compensation for those involved, it should not be changed without the consent of everyone involved.
 This goes both ways.
 If you agreed to do a nude shoot and then for whatever reason you changed your mind, then dont show up expecting the photographer to accommodate.
 If everyone agreed to do bikini with zero exposure, dont let the photographer change it to implied/topless/nude.
-Dont try to jack up your rate and dont let them either.
+Dont try to jack up your rate (if one was agreed upon) and dont let them either.

 Do not bring anyone to a shoot who is not vital to the shoot if you can help it.
 If you do bring a helper (I HATE the term escort) to your shoots, the photographer needs to know this prior to booking.
 They need to know they are there to help when needed.
 Carrying bags/gear, playing lookout when they need to, could be an MUA/H, could be watching your jewelry placement, hair, wardrobe and to not interfere with the shoot otherwise.
 They just need to know they are there to help out when needed.
 They should also be supportive of your modeling.
 (Personal opinion- If you feel you need a bodyguard to go to a shoot due to a questionable photographer, dont do the shoot.
 I dont care how good you think he is if you feel your safety is in question)